theforeman/foreman-packaging/README.md

 of lookaside cache in the future.
 For now, we use the [special web remote](http://git-annex.branchable.com/tips/using_the_web_as_a_special_remote/) with URLs to all of our source files available on the web.

-tito's git-annex support will automatically (lazily) fetch files and cache them in your local git checkout as and when you build packages.
+Obal's custom git-annex support for tito will automatically (lazily) fetch files and cache them in your local git checkout as and when you build packages.

 tito works in two key stages: tagging and releasing.
-For every RPM build, a tag needs to be created with tito (i.e. `tito tag --keep-version`) and this git tag is pushed to the central repository.  tito helps by creating a
-%changelog entry and tags in standard formats etc.
+Obal's custom git-annex support helps bypass the tagging stage.

-When a tag is present in the central repository for a version, tito lets you build a SRPM and submit to koji, which builds the binary package (whereupon it gets pulled into our yum repositories).
-This tagging strategy means we can rebuild a package from any point in the repository's history, and since the git-annex metadata is part of the tagged commit, even the binary content is effectively under source control.
+tito lets you build a SRPM and submit to koji, which builds the binary package (whereupon it gets pulled into our yum repositories).

 This repository is branched like Foreman itself, with rpm/1.x branches for major releases.